ItalyPaleAle/WithBlueInk/content/posts/2025-09-23-ddup-high-availability-tailscale-dns-load-balancing/index.md

 ## Building `ddup`

 So I wrote my own tool: [`ddup`](https://github.com/ItalyPaleAle/ddup).
-At its core, `ddup` runs health checks against my services, talks to an external DNS provider (currently only Cloudflare DNS is supported), and updates the DNS records for my app to contain the set of healthy nodes.
+At its core, `ddup` runs health checks against my services, talks to an external DNS provider, and updates the DNS records for my app to contain the set of healthy nodes.

+Currently, ddup supports these providers:

+- Azure DNS
+- Cloudflare
+- OVH

 That's it: no servers to run, no daemons to babysit… just a small process that ensures DNS always reflects the current state of the cluster.

-Because it uses a provider like Cloudflare, I also get highly available DNS infrastructure, built-in caching and distribution, and no operational burden on my side.
+Because it uses a public provider, I also get highly available DNS infrastructure, built-in caching and distribution, and no operational burden on my side.

 While my primary use case is Tailscale IPs, it works just as well with public or private IPs (like LAN-only services), as long as your ddup service can connect to them.